gallicchio/learnSDR/docs/lesson02.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/bV4oJTPlAeQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Transmit a 100MHz sine wave from a signal generator simultaneously into a real oscilloscope and a BNC with hooks.
+Transmit a 100 MHz sine wave from a signal generator simultaneously into a real oscilloscope and a BNC with hooks.

-Tune the RTL-SDR to 100MHz.
+Tune the RTL-SDR to 100 MHz.
 You get a complex exponential out.
 Why not a real sinusoidal signal?
 What does this complex number mean?
 Understanding this is half the SDR battle.

 Tune the generator up and down.
 Tune the SDR up and down.
 See the signal go up and down in time and frequency and maybe constellation plots.